Cabot Oil & Gas Corporation [COG] – What next after Recent Momentum?

-Cabot Oil & Gas Corporation [COG] is following downward trend in the market concluded with the last trading session.
-The shares of the Basic Materials sector company has a current value of $19.59 after COG shares went down by -2.00% during the last trading session.
-One of the reasons why Basic Materials stocks may go bearish is decreased momentum in the press.
+Cabot Oil & Gas Corporation [COG] is following upward trend in the market concluded with the last trading session.
+The shares of the Basic Materials sector company has a current value of $21.78 after COG shares went up by 3.91% during the last trading session.
+One of the reasons why Basic Materials stocks may go bullish is increased momentum in the press.

 Cabot Oil & Gas Corporation [NYSE:COG]: Analyst Rating and Earnings